The Silver Lining Playbook for LBMs

 In addition, an outside estimating expert frees your sales staff from tedious and time-consuming takeoffs and allows them to focus on building customer relationships, following up on leads, producing more quotes and, ultimately, winning more bids.

-Now more than ever is the time to consider incorporating a fast, reliable, and accurate material takeoff technology that allows you to brace for the economic pressures forecasted for the LBM business, while taking advantage of the current bright spots in demand and sales opportunities.
+Now more than ever is the time to consider incorporating a fast, reliable, and accurate material takeoff service that allows you to brace for the economic pressures forecasted for the LBM business, while taking advantage of the current bright spots in demand and sales opportunities.

 See why more and more lumberyards rely on Paradigm Estimate to take control of takeoffs.